 As outlined in Article 12, Part 10, Section 12.10.1 of the Nunavut Agreement and s.
-75 of the NuPPAA, once a project proposal has been forwarded to the NIRB for assessment, Regulatory Authorities are NOT authorized to issue a licence, permit or other authorization in respect of a project until the assessment of the project has been completed (screened, and if a review is required the completion of the review and issuance of a NIRB Project Certificate).
+75 of the NuPPAA, once a project proposal has been forwarded to the NIRB for assessment, Regulatory Authorities are NOT authorized to issue a licence, permit or other authorization in respect of a project until the assessment of the project has been completed (screened and or if a review or reconsideration is required the completion of the review or reconsideration and issuance of a NIRB project certificate or updated project certificate).